 How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

-This guide walks you step-by-step through configuring the KVM functionality and dual-screen (6MP + 6MP) partitioning on the Barco MDNC-12130 using two workstations with MXRT-6700 graphics cards.
+This guide walks you through configuring KVM switching and dual-screen 6MP + 6MP partitioning on the Barco MDNC-12130 using two workstations equipped with MXRT-6700 graphics cards.

-This setup is commonly used in PACS environments where hanging protocols require two displays, while still leveraging a single 12MP panel.
+This configuration is ideal for PACS environments where hanging protocols expect two displays, while still taking advantage of a single 12MP diagnostic monitor.

 Overview of the Setup